Appeal a parking penalty Charge Notice (PCN)

 Our Enforcement Protocol gives further details of representations and also mitigating circumstances.

-When your representation is received, a Parking Investigation Officer who is employed by us will consider it.
+When your representation is received, an Enforcement Investigation Officer who is employed by us will consider it.
 They will decide if there are grounds to cancel the PCN.
 You will be notified in writing of the decision.
-This must be done under the statutory guidance within 56 days of receipt of the representations.
-Our aim is to respond within 21 days.

 If your representation is rejected we will advise you on how to appeal to a Parking Adjudicator.
 If you decide to make a formal representation the full amount is payable.